MEI Art Gallery Now Open!

-The Middle East Institute is excited to launch the MEI Art Gallery in its newly renovated headquarters set to open this fall.
+The Middle East Institute is excited to launch the MEI Art Gallery in its newly renovated headquarters.
 Located in the oldest DC-based policy and educational institute dedicated solely to the study of the Middle East region, MEI's art gallery seeks to highlight the power of the arts to influence culture and transform society, as well as to build bridges between the peoples of the U.S. and the Middle East.

 Sept 14 - Nov 23